-This period is almost universally recognized by scholars as the apogee of Ragusean economic prosperity .The Republic's population reaches its maximum in 1500 of about 90,000 ,(Fig.1) , as does per capita GDP(Fig.2)-though we raise some doubts about this later.
-The fleet size grows sharply (Fig. 3 and Appendix Tab.3) ,from the 40 noted in 1325 to 200 by 1575, and tonnage even more substantially (Fig. 4), with average ship size seeing a sharp increase.
-While most authors refer approximately to the two centures 1350-1550, though some as Zlatar (07) count the golden years also from early 1400's though first quarter of 1600's., we use 1575 as the end -date based on the peak value of shipping tonnage , which we show later is probably the best available proxy for GDP.
+This period is almost universally recognized by scholars as the apogee of Ragusan economic prosperity.
+The Republic's population reached its maximum in 1500 of about 90,000, (Figure 1), as did per capita GDP (Figure 2) - though we raise some doubts about this later.
+The fleet size grew sharply (Figure 3 and Appendix Table 3), from the 40 noted in 1325 to 200 by 1575, and tonnage even more substantially (Figure 4), with a sharp increase being seen in average ship size.21 While most authors refer approximately to the two hundred years from 1350 to1550, and others, like Zlatar (2007), count the golden years from the early 1400s through the first quarter of the 1600s, we use 1575 as the end-date based on the peak value of shipping tonnage, which we show later is probably the best available proxy for GDP.

-On population Vekaric(98) argues much of the expansion to 1500 was due to Balkan-Slavic refugees fleeing advance of Ottomans, However, economic attraction also played a role,: there is little doubtthe level, of per capita income in Ragusa was well above that of the immediate Croatian hinterland (Fig.2) .
-A more intriguing hypothesis stated in Vekaric (98) concerns the strong decline from 1500 notwithstanding the strong growth of shipping activity .
-He attributes some of this to renewed episodes of the plague, but also to the "correction" of the earlier refugee boom , arguing that the peak population was far beyond the very infertile territory's carrying capacity.
-We suggest in Sec.IV. that future research might address this hypothesis, taking account of the increase in population capacity potentially attributable to a declining share of GDP in agriculture and a rising one for trading activities .
-More trade and shipping meant more demand for sailors, shipbuilders, chandlers, silversmiths, .stone-masons, carpenters etc. At a minimum, there is merit to resolving the puzzle of economic boom continuing to 1575 or so, and population declining from 1500: how much of this is due to the various factors noted?
+On population, Vekarić (1998) argues that much of the expansion to 1500 was due to Balkan-Slavic refugees fleeing the advance of the Ottomans, However, economic attraction also played a role; there is little doubt the level of per capita income in Ragusa was well above that of the immediate Croatian hinterland (Figure 2).
+A more intriguing hypothesis stated in Vekarić (1998) concerns the strong decline from 1500 notwithstanding the strong growth of shipping activity.
+He attributes some of this to renewed episodes of the plague, but also to the "correction" of the earlier refugee boom, arguing that the peak population was far beyond the very infertile territory's carrying capacity.
+We suggest in Section 4 that future research might address this hypothesis, taking account of the increase in population capacity potentially attributable to a declining share of GDP in agriculture and a rising proportion for trading activities.
+More trade and shipping meant more demand for sailors, shipbuilders, chandlers, silversmiths, stone-masons and carpenters.
+At a minimum, there is merit to resolving the puzzle of the economic boom continuing to 1575 or so, and population declining from 1500: how much of this is due to the various factors noted?